 a.
 Minimum of 3 credits of THFM 6910 (Directed Research in Portfolio Development) are required for those students in the M.A.
 Portfolio Track.

 b.
 Minimum of three credits of THFM 6990 (Thesis Research) is required for those students in the M.A.
 Thesis Track.

 MINIMUM TOTAL FOR DEGREE: 30 CREDITS

 History & Literature/Theory/Criticism (Minimum Two Courses):

-THFM 6600 Theatre/Performance in Cultural Context I
+THFM 6600 Theatre/Performance in Cultural Contexts I

-THFM 6610 Theatre/Performance in Cultural Context II
+THFM 6610 Theatre/Performance in Cultural Contexts II